WP1: Framework for traceable computation in metrology

 The work package has developed a generic procedure for specifying computational aims that is applicable to all metrology domains.
 The procedure is based on using the abstract and universal language of mathematics provide specifications of computational aims.
 Furthermore, it distinguishes between the purely mathematical problem that is to be solved, which involves operations on numerical values, and an instantiation of the mathematical problem within a metrology area, measuring system or instrument, for which the numerical values will be associated with quantities with given dimensions, measurement units and (possibly) sets of typical values.

-The work package has also developed a searchable database http://www.tracim-cadb.npl.co.uk that is used to store the specifications of computational aims, and to facilitate the submission, modification, approval and examination of such specifications.
+The work package has also developed a searchable database Opens external link in new windowhttp://www.tracim-cadb.npl.co.uk that is used to store the specifications of computational aims, and to facilitate the submission, modification, approval and examination of such specifications.
 It is essentially a system for storing and managing documents that constitute the specifications of computational aims with those specifications then cited by other parts of the TraCIM system.
 Approved specifications are in the public domain, and can be examined by users of the TraCIM system.
-A
+A Opens internal link in current windowtutorial is available to support the use of the database.
+The database contains specifications of the computational aims for the ten priority metrology applications identified in WP1.

 The database is also used to store the public domain benchmarking suites of reference data sets and reference results generated in WP3.
 Such data sets and results can be used to help software developers to test their software implementations, in regression testing to assess the performance of a new release of a software component against a previous version, and as a pre-cursor to certification of the software.